Articles and Databases

 Examples of Famous speeches and topics.

 University of Missouri-Kansas City (UMKC) School of Law - Sites include: account of events, chronology, selected images, examinations and evidence, etc.

 Includes digitized images and transcriptions of two early drafts of perhaps the most famous speech delivered by an American President.
 There are additional primary source documents associated with Lincoln's visit to Gettysburg.
 This site includes translations of the speech in 28 languages.

 Index of speeches by contemporary women from around the world.
 Currently contains several hundreds of speeches of about 70 women ranging from: Andrea Dworkin to Ruth Bader Ginsberg, Queen Elizabeth to Rigoberta Menchu, and Janet Reno to Phyllis Schlafly.

 A searchable archive of "politically significant audio materials.
 The materials range from formal addresses to private telephone conversations.
 Introductions to the recordings give historical context and many also have transcripts.
 Also browsable by name, date, or title.
 Requires the plug-ins QuickTime or RealPlayer.

-English courses use the Modern Language Association (MLA) citation and format style.
-See below for basic guidelines and examples of MLA citation style.
-See the “Citation Help” section for more details, examples, and sample MLA papers.
+See below for basic guidelines and examples of APA citation style.
+See the “Citation Help” section for more details, examples, and sample APA papers.

 Why you need to cite sources: